Sammyjo20/Sammyjo20/README.md

 ### 👋 Howdy.
-I'm Sam!
+I'm Sam! 🤠

 I build web apps for the financial industry and developer community.
-During the day I work at Team Codepotato, a web development agency who build "spudtacular" applications for the financial industry.
+During the day I work at Plannr Technologies Ltd. We're building a revolutionary back-office system for the financial industry from the ground up

 ### My Open Source Packages